Black-Monster87/shellter_debian/shellter-3.0/shellter/readme.txt

     Tracing 10 million instructions with Thread Context logging => ~ 270 MBs

-[17] What should I do if I want to send feedback?
+[19] What should I do if I want to send feedback?
 ==================================================

-Send an email with 'Subject: Shellter Feedback - Short Description' to ShellterProject@hotmail.com and I will be happy to go through it.
+Send an email with 'Subject: Shellter Feedback - <Short Description>' to ShellterProject@hotmail.com and I will be happy to go through it.

-Please don't send emails complaining about stupid things, like the color of the fonts etc..  ...alright for the sake of Internet trolling, you can send those emails, but most probably I will not have the time to troll back.
+Please don't send emails complaining about stupid things, like the colour of the fonts etc..  ...alright for the sake of Internet trolling, you can send those emails, but most probably I will not have the time to troll back.

-[18] What should I do if I want to report a bug?
+[20] What should I do if I want to report a bug?
 =================================================

-Send an email with 'Subject: Shellter Bug - Short Description' to ShellterProject@hotmail.com and I will be happy to go through it.
+Send an email with 'Subject: Shellter Bug - <Short Description>' to ShellterProject@hotmail.com and I will be happy to go through it.